hackclub/OnBoard/projects/Wolf's megapad/README.md

 # Megapad

-Just a micropad w/ a USB Hub on it, it was originally designed to be made with hackpad but it's closed.
+Just a micropad with a USB 2.0 Hub on it, it was originally designed to be made with hackpad but it's closed.

 ## Cost

-Used a lot extended components, costs around $58
+Used a lot extended components, costs $58.98.